 The sanctuary operates an artifact conservation lab that can also provide researchers with a clean, secure place to process biological samples.
 Among other amenities, the lab has a fume hood, sinks, refrigerator/freezer, and safety equipment.
 Additionally, the sanctuary has warehouse and workshop space that can be used to store and assemble equipment.

 The sanctuary has on-site housing for up to 10 researchers.
 The 3 bedroom facility includes a full kitchen, washer/dryer and Wi-Fi.
 The sanctuary has housed a wide range of researchers, from graduate level field schools to interns to independent scholars.
 A research partner's presence in Alpena also has an important effect on the local economy, further strengthening the sanctuary's tie to the community.
 In 2011, 98 individuals spent 278 overnight stays in the Alpena area in support of sanctuary-related work.

 There are no special areas that need researchers need to be aware of as they develop research plans.
 Researchers should, however, be familiar with the various regulations in place at Thunder Bay National Marine Sanctuary.

-A network of buoys that collect real-time data on oceanic conditions have been deployed in and near the Flower Garden Banks National Marine Sanctuary.
+A network of buoys that collect real-time data on oceanic conditions have been deployed in and near Thunder Bay National Marine Sanctuary.
 Collected parameters include wind speed and direction, wave height, dominant wave period, average wave period, air temperature, water temperature and atmospheric pressure.
 A listing of these buoys may be accessed from here.
-NOAA’s Great Lakes Environmental Research Lab maintains several webcam and real-time weather stations throughout the Great Lakes.
+NOAA's Great Lakes Environmental Research Lab maintains several webcam and real-time weather stations throughout the Great Lakes.